qrider71/tacho/README.md

         - std_dev:              the standard deviation of the execution time

-        - n_recommended:        the recommended number of repetitions to get a confidence intervall smaller than 5% of the avg value, i.e. [5%-avg, avg+5%]
+        - n_recommended:        the recommended number of repetitions to get a confidence interval smaller than 5% of the avg value, i.e. [5%-avg, avg+5%]

 Some mathematical background: The goal is to calculate the "true" average execution time.